aisudin/randominspiration/README.md

 ## Introduction

-Welcome to the documentation for **My Package**.
+Welcome to the documentation for **randomInspiration**.
 This package provides a collection of quotes.

 ## Usage